Mathys-Gasnier/ChezGustave/README.md

 - [Javascript server + React](https://github.com/Mathys-Gasnier/ChezGustave/tree/template-js)
 - [Typescript server + React](https://github.com/Mathys-Gasnier/ChezGustave/tree/template-ts)

-## Starting the project
+## Starting a template

 The only thing needed is [Docker](https://www.docker.com/products/docker-desktop/).

-Once you have it you can only the current folder (the only containing the README.md) in a command line.
+Go the the root of the template and run `docker compose up -d`.

-And run `docker compose up -d`.
 This should start the server and the client.

 The server should be accessible on `localhost:3630`, and the client on `localhost:5173`.